-NACUBO is pleased to announce the creation of the Emerging Leaders Program, a yearlong online leadership development experience for high-potential finance and business staff at colleges and universities.
+The NACUBO Emerging Leaders Program is a leadership development experience for high-potential finance and business staff at NACUBO-member colleges and universities.

-The new program seeks to advance the careers of mid-level managers by—
+The program seeks to advance the careers of mid-level managers by—

 - Enhancing participants' personal leadership skills for their current roles and future opportunities